odota/blog/_posts/2016-01-13-opendota-mmr-and-you.md

 categories:
 ---

-**Februrary 2020 Update:** MMR sharing no longer works, the only data available on a player's MMR page is the data that has been gathered previously.
+**February 2020 Update:** MMR sharing no longer works, the only data available on a player's MMR page is the data that has been gathered previously.
 The instructions on this post are no longer valid.

 We've been getting a lot of questions about how MMR tracking works now, and we're sorry for not making it clear.